DmitriySalnikov/godot_work_timer/README.md

-# Work Time Couter for Godot
+# Work Time Counter for Godot

-Simple time counter.
-Also it's count Runs of the project in the editor and exports to target platforms.
+A simple time counter.
+It can also count Runs in the editor and the number of exports to target platforms.
 I made it for personal use.

 ## Usage